Yvand/Hugo-EntraCP/content/docs-azurecp/usage/update.md

 ## Update the solution

-xxalert icon="💡" text="Always start a new PowerShell process to ensure using up to date persisted objects and avoid nasty errors.<br>Bear in mind that additional steps are required on SharePoint servers which do not run the service 'Microsoft SharePoint Foundation Web Application'." />}}
+{{< callout context="caution" title="Important" icon="alert-triangle" >}} Always start a new PowerShell process to ensure using up to date persisted objects and avoid nasty errors.<br>Bear in mind that additional steps are required on SharePoint servers which do not run the service 'Microsoft SharePoint Foundation Web Application'. {{< /callout >}}

 On the server running the central administration: